RitchieLabIGH/bwa/Readme.md

 Burrows-Wheeler Aligner (BWA) is an efficient program that aligns relatively short nucleotide sequences against a long reference sequence such as the human genome.
-This app runs BWA to map reads to a reference genome and produce mappings.
+This app runs BWA to map **letterspace** reads to a reference genome and produce mappings.

 **Inputs**:

 *Reads*: An array of Reads table objects that will be mapped to the reference genome.
-If more than one Reads objects are given in this array, the results are combined into a single Mappings output.
+If more than one Reads object is provided, the results are combined into a single Mappings output.

 *Output name*: The name of the resulting Mappings table object (optional; if not provided, the name will be based on the Reads name).